Esteban Lozano

-Esteban Lozano Solana (born 10 March 2003) is a Mexican professional footballer who plays as a forward for Liga MX club Puebla, on loan from América.
+Esteban Lozano Solana (born 10 March 2003) is a Mexican professional footballer who plays as a forward for Liga MX club Santos Laguna, on loan from América.

 Club career

-Born in Mexico City, Lozano joined the youth academy of Club América.
-On 16 December 2020, he made his professional debut in a CONCACAF Champions League match against Atlanta United.
+Lozano came through América’s youth academy and made his professional debut on December 16, 2020, in a CONCACAF Champions League match against Atlanta United.

+In July 2023, he joined Sporting Atlético on loan.
+In his first season with the club, he made 19 appearances and scored eight goals.
+He also featured for the first team, Sporting Gijón, earning minutes in Spain's Segunda División and the Copa del Rey.

+Ahead of the Apertura 2025, Lozano joined Puebla on a one-year loan.
+During that campaign, he played 29 matches and scored three goals.

+In August 2026, he joined Santos Laguna on loan.

 International career

 Lozano was included in the under-20 roster that participated in the 2022 CONCACAF U-20 Championship, in which Mexico failed to qualify for the FIFA U-20 World Cup and Olympics.